christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

 **Advice \#3: create one group and one role per application and attach them access policies.**

-The group is for the development work, to run the code on the localhost, access data...
-AWS SDK will get directly its credentials from the role for your EC2 instances, and from [your environment variables](http://docs.aws.amazon.com/aws-sdk-php/v2/guide/credentials.html#environment-credentials) for your computer.
+AWS SDK will get directly its credentials from the role for your EC2 instances, and from [your environment variables](http://docs.aws.amazon.com/aws-sdk-php/v2/guide/credentials.html#environment-credentials) for your computer :

+- the group is for the development work of your user computers, to run the code on the localhost, access data...

-The role is for the EC2 instances to run the preproduction and production environments.
+- the role is for the EC2 instances to run the preproduction and production environments.
 Do not forget to use a credential cache.

-Groups/roles act as **group/role white list**.
+Groups/roles act as **group/role white list**, listing allowed user computers and instances.

-**Avoid using a credential in an application**
+**Avoid using any credential in an application**

 # Encrypting data